 Soluble fiber reduces constipation and supports bowl movement.
 But more than the required amount can have a negative effect as it will further slow down your digestion process.

-Foods with soluble fiber make you feel full for longer and help decrease in belly fat.
+Foods with soluble fiber make you feel full for longer and help decrease belly fat.
 It also lowers your risk of heart disease and helps you balance your blood sugar levels.

 According to the U.S. National Library of Medicine, foods high in soluble fiber are oat bran, barley, black beans, lima beans, Kidney beans, peas, avocados, and sweet potatoes.
 Citrus fruits also contain a high level of soluble fiber.